newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-for-taxes-foreign.md

 > **Once completed, you will have:**
 >
+> An email confirmation within 48 to 72 hours that includes your
 > - `Business Registration Certificate (BRC)|business-reg-certificate`
 > - `NJ Tax ID|tax-id`
+>
+> A mailed Welcome note that includes your:
 > - `Business Tax PIN|tax-pin`
 > - Authorization to Collect Sales Tax Certificate (if applicable)